Welcoming and Affirming Environment

 Guiding Questions:

-What do we see in our classrooms (such as posters, displayed work, or books) that show our language, culture, identities, and accomplishments?
+What do we see in our classrooms that shows our language, culture, identities, and accomplishments?
 Do we see materials that we created ourselves?
 Are all of our classmates represented?

 Exploring